lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 oh i thought you asked me to update the jira ticket and assign xxx as the checker, maybe i misheard

 I noticed XX sent an email to XXX regarding a position account closure issue.
-Could you clarify if there are any manual steps we need to take in our clearing system​ related to this?
+Could you clarify if there are any manual steps we need to take in our XXX system​ related to this?

 The current head of the IT department ousted his predecessor through underhanded means.
 Hailing from the Infrastructure department himself, he lacked a solid grasp of the company's project development landscape—and indeed, no meaningful progress was made on projects during his tenure.
 His top priority now?
 To outsource the entire IT department while keeping only his original Infrastructure team intact.
 Here’s the lowdown: This guy basically clawed his way to the top by shoving out the old IT head.
 Since he’s from infra, he’s totally lost when it comes to actual project work—and surprise, nothing got done under him.
 Now?
 He’s pushing to outsource the whole IT crew so he can just keep his own infra team safe and sound.
 Classic self-preservation play: dodge the blame for the mess, keep his power base, and call it a “smart move.”
 Total win for him, total loss for the company.